-- (1) A service provider shall establish procedure and letter of agreement, where applicable to coordinate with the following agencies in providing the service: - (a) Air traffic service provider; - (b) Aeronautical Information Service provider;

-- (c) PANS-Ops Service Provider; - (d) Meteorology Service Provider - (e) The Royal Oman Air Force; - (f) Aerodrome operator; - (g) Telecommunication service provider to coordinate: - i.
+- (1) An aeronautical telecommunication service provider shall establish procedure and letter of agreement, where applicable to co-ordinate with the following agencies in providing the service: - (a) Air traffic service provider; - (b) Aeronautical Information Service provider; - (c) PANS-Ops Service Provider; - (d) Meteorology Service Provider - (e) The Royal Oman Air Force; - (f) Aerodrome operator; - (g) Telecommunication service provider to coordinate: - i.
 National telecommunication facilities; - ii.
 International telecommunication facilities - (h) the entities providing service for each facility (internal or external) - (2) In case of occasional infringements of the Procedures contained in Annex 10 Volume II, when not serious, can be dealt with by direct communication between the parties immediately interested either by correspondence or by personal contact.
-Any serious or repeated infringement shall be reported to the authority. - (3) A service provider shall establish a procedure to coordinate with the authority related to frequency assignment for aeronautical telecommunication facilities.
+Any serious or repeated infringement shall be reported to the Authority. - (3) An aeronautical telecommunication service provider shall establish a procedure to coordinate with the Authority related to frequency assignment for aeronautical telecommunication facilities.